ecpalm/grizzly_lga/README.md

-# grizzly_lga
-Grizzly bear landscape genetics analysis for the southern Canadian Rocky Mountains
+# Grizzly bear landscape genetics analysis for the southern Canadian Rocky Mountains

 This repository includes data and code for reproducing analyses in the following article, accepted for publication in Molecular Ecology: